divshot/docs/integrations/jekyll.md

     npm install -g divshot-cli

-## Configuring Divshot.io
+## Configuring Divshot

-In the project folder for your Jekyll site, initialize a Divshot.io app:
+In the project folder for your Jekyll site, initialize a Divshot app:

     divshot init